ingolemo/drider/readme.md

 ## Controls

+Selecting:

-* Up and Down on the d-dpad to choose a book to read and the A button to select it.
+* Up and Down on the d-dpad to choose a book to read
+* A button to select the book.
+* Start button to exit.
+* Home button to return to the Home menu (cia-only).

+Reading:

-* Up and Down on the d-dpad or circle-pad to scroll.
+* Up and Down on the d-pad or circle-pad to scroll.
 You can also drag the touch screen.
 * Left and Right on the d-pad to switch pages.
 * A button to bookmark a page.
 Press A again on the same page to unbookmark it.
 If an ebook has a page bookmarked then drider will jump to that page when you load the ebook.
 * Start button to exit.
+* Select button to go back to the book selection.
 * Home button to return to the Home menu (cia-only).